litmuschaos/litmus-docs/website/docs/user-guides/chaoscenter-oauth-dex-installation.md

 mongo-0                                   1/1     Running             0          5m57s
 ```

-### Configuring `chaos-litmus-auth-server` to enable Dex features
+### Configuring authentication server to enable Dex features

-To set up Dex, we would require to modify our litmusportal-server a bit in order to communicate with Dex.
-This will be achieved by adding some environment variables
+To set up Dex, the backend server needs to be modified to communicate with Dex.
+This can be achieved by adding some environment variables:

-- `OIDC_ISSUER`: The place where the Dex OIDC is hosted, i.e `NODE_IP:32000` or `https://dex.yourdomain.com`
+- `OIDC_ISSUER`: The address where the Dex OIDC is hosted, i.e. `NODE_IP:32000` or `https://dex.yourdomain.com`.
-- `DEX_ENABLED`: This variable enables dex features in the litmusportal-server
+- `DEX_ENABLED`: Toggle Dex features in the backend server.
-- `DEX_OAUTH_CALLBACK_URL`: This is the url that will be called back after user completes thier OAuth, this will be the litmusportal-frontend service
+- `DEX_OAUTH_CALLBACK_URL`: The URL to be called back after user completes OAuth verification, this will be the frontend service.
-- `DEX_OAUTH_CLIENT_ID`: This parameter is defined in the `dex-deployment.yaml` file the defaults being `LitmusPortalAuthBackend`
+- `DEX_OAUTH_CLIENT_ID`: This parameter is defined in the `dex-deployment.yaml` file, defaults to `LitmusPortalAuthBackend`.
-- `DEX_OAUTH_CLIENT_SECRET`: This parameter is defined in the `dex-deployment.yaml` file the defaults being `ZXhhbXBsZS1hcHAtc2VjcmV0`
+- `DEX_OAUTH_CLIENT_SECRET`: This parameter is defined in the `dex-deployment.yaml`, defaults to `ZXhhbXBsZS1hcHAtc2VjcmV0`.

-Set your variables using
+Set the environment variables using the following command:

 ```bash
 kubectl set env deployment/chaos-litmus-auth-server -n litmus --containers="auth-server" DEX_ENABLED=true OIDC_ISSUER=<REPLACE_NODE_IP>:32000 DEX_OAUTH_CALLBACK_URL=https://<REPLACE_FRONTEND_URL>/auth/dex/callback DEX_OAUTH_CLIENT_ID=LitmusPortalAuthBackend DEX_OAUTH_CLIENT_SECRET=ZXhhbXBsZS1hcHAtc2VjcmV0
 ```

-Your chaos-litmus-auth-server pod(s) will be restarted and Dex features will be enabled!
+After this, your authentication server pod(s) will be restarted and Dex features will be enabled.

 ### Verifying if OAuth2 is enabled

-Run the following command to check the env variables of the `auth-server`
+Run the following command to check the environment variables for the authentication server.

 ```bash
 kubectl describe deployment litmusportal-server -n litmus auth-server
 ```

-Under `auth-server`, verify if the `DEX_ENABLED` variables are set
+Under `auth-server`, verify if the `DEX_ENABLED` variables are set.

 <span style={{color: 'green'}}><b>Expected Output</b></span>